osmosis-labs/osmosis/x/superfluid/README.md

 ### `types.TypeEvtRemoveSuperfluidAsset`

-This event is emitted in the proposal which remove superfluid asset
+This event is emitted in the proposal which removes the superfluid asset

 It consists of the following attributes: